ecks0/knobs/README.md

 may be too general to accomodate a broad range of cpu platforms and features.
 Eventually there will be a 1.0 release, after which flags will never change.

-## Missing amdgpu support

-I have decided to not support `amdgpu` at this time.

-The semantics of `amdgpu` sysfs attributes vary wildly from generation to generation, such that supporting `amdgpu` is more like supporting several different GPU drivers.

-Moreover, `amdgpu` flagrantly violates the "one file, one value" rule of sysfs, instead returning mutiple values, sometimes multiple data structures, per sysfs attribute as tabular data that must be parsed by the application.
-This places a much heavier burden on the application than is required by either `i915` or `nvml`.

-In order to offer robust `amdgpu` support, I would need to have access to a variety of `amdgpu` devices to ensure that the necessarily-more-complicated implementations work as expected, which is not realistic.

-While other rust projects[[1](https://github.com/Eraden/amdgpud)][[2](https://github.com/ilyazzz/amdgpu-sysfs-rs/)] support `amdgpu`, they appear to support only a subset of `amdgpu` devices - the subset that their authors have access to.
-Neither of these projects, for example, seem to support current-generation cards.

-Given all of this, `amdgpu` support is a heavier burden than I am willing to take up at this time, though this may change in the future.

 ## Example output

 **i7-8750H**